SiramLikithReddy/expensive-tracker/README.md

 ### car.py
 Simple OOP practice — a Car class with attributes and a fuel-tracking method, including input validation.

+### contact-book.py
+Class-based contact manager — stores a contact's details, dials a number with input validation, and saves contact info to file.

 ## How to run
 Each file can be run independently: